Wintrust Arena Purse and Bag Policy

-To see the full commencement schedule, visit the Ceremonies & Events section.
+To see the full commencement schedule, visit the Commencement Ceremonies page.
 Ceremonies generally last 2-3 hours each.

-Students will line up, process into the venue and take their seats.
-Marshalls will direct students when it is time to line up to receive their diploma.
-Students will walk across the stage prior to their name being called, when indicated by a marshall (this is to ensure your name is called while receiving the diploma cover).
+Commencement marshals will direct students to receive their diploma at the appropriate time.
+Students will walk across the stage just prior to their name being called, as indicated by a marshal (to ensure your name is called while receiving the diploma cover).

 Given the solemn yet celebratory nature of commencement, all